-- (3) The following table sets forth the aggregate number of outstanding RSUs and stock options held by our non-employee directors as of December 26, 2015, our fiscal year end.
-Pursuant to our Outside Director Equity Compensation Policy, Messrs.
-Caldwell, Chow, Edelman, Harding, Householder and Inglis have elected to defer the issuance of 251,761; 28,125; 171,556; 217,736; 116,633; and 152,899 shares subject to RSU awards, respectively, until such time as the respective director ceases to serve on the Board.
-The deferred RSUs are included in the following table. - (4) Mr. Barnes retired from the Board on April 29, 2015 and therefore did not receive equity awards in fiscal 2015.
+(3) The following table sets forth the aggregate number of outstanding RSUs and stock options held by our non-employee directors as of December 31, 2016, our fiscal year end.
+Pursuant to our Outside Director Equity Compensation Policy, Ms. Denzel and Messrs.
+Caldwell, Edelman, Householder and Inglis have elected to defer the issuance of shares subject to RSU awards, respectively, until such time as the respective director cases to serve on the Board.
+Mr. Edelman's deferred shares were issued to him following his resignation in February 2017.
+The deferred RSUs as of fiscal year end are included in the following table.

-Name RSUs Outstanding as of December 26, 2015 Options Outstanding as of December 26, 2015
+Name RSUs Outstanding as of December 31, 2016 Options Outstanding as of December 31, 2016

-John E. Caldwell 251,761 50,000
+John E. Caldwell 334,574 25,000

-Henry WK Chow 100,169

-Bruce L. Claflin 144,089 25,000
+Bruce L. Claflin 55,208

-Nora M. Denzel 72,044
+Nora M. Denzel 55,208

-Nicholas M. Donofrio 72,044
+Nicholas M. Donofrio 55,208

-Martin L. Edelman 171,556
+Martin L. Edelman 226,764

-John R. Harding 217,736

-Joseph A. Householder 116,633
+Joseph A. Householder 171,841

-Michael J. Inglis 152,899
+Michael J. Inglis 208,107

-Ahmed Yahia 72,044
+Ahmed Yahia 55.208

-W. Michael Barnes(4)

 Determining Non-Employee Director Compensation.
 The Compensation Committee annually reviews our non-employee directors' compensation.
 Based on this review, the Compensation Committee recommends any changes to our non-employee directors' compensation to the Board for approval.
 In addition, the Board and Compensation Committee periodically evaluate how our director pay levels and pay policies compare to the competitive market.
-In fiscal 2015, the Board and Compensation Committee reviewed competitive market data regarding non-employee directors' pay compiled by Compensa, Inc., the Compensation Committee's independent compensation consultant.
+In fiscal 2016, the Board and Compensation Committee reviewed competitive market data regarding non-employee directors' pay compiled by Compensia, Inc., the Compensation Committee's independent compensation consultant.
 While competitive market data is important to the evaluation of the directors' compensation, it is just one of several factors considered by the Board in approving director compensation, and the Board has discretion in determining the nature and extent of its use.
-In fiscal 2015, in addition to the competitive market data, the Board considered the amount of time associated with Board and Board committee services as well as annual share usage under the 2004 Plan related to non-employee director compensation.
+In fiscal 2016, in addition to the competitive market data, the Board considered the amount of time associated with Board and Board committee services as well as annual share usage under the 2004 Plan related to non-employee director compensation.

 Key Changes to Non-Employee Director Compensation.
-During fiscal 2015, the Board continued the practice adopted in May 2014, to reallocate the mix of cash and equity compensation paid to our non-employee directors, with the goal of maintaining total average compensation per non-employee director at approximately the same level as had been previously paid and maintaining an affordable annual share usage.
-These changes are further described under "-Cash Fees Paid to Non-Employee Directors" and "-Equity Awards for Non-Employee Directors," below.
+During fiscal 2016, the Board continued the practice adopted in May 2014, to reallocate the mix of cash and equity compensation paid to our non-employee directors, with the goal of maintaining total average compensation per non-employee director at approximately the same level as had been previously paid and maintaining an affordable annual share usage.
+These changes are further described under "- Cash Fees Paid to Non-Employee Directors" and "-Equity Awards for Non-Employee Directors," below.

 Cash Fees Paid to Non-Employee Directors.
-The cash fees our non-employee directors were eligible to receive in fiscal 2015 was composed of the following elements:
+The cash fees our non-employee directors were eligible to receive in fiscal 2016 was composed of the following elements:

-- Annual retainer for services as a director; - Annual retainer for services on a Board committee; and - · Annual retainer for services as a Board committee chair.
+- · Annual retainer for services as a director; - · Annual retainer for services on a Board committee; and - Annual retainer for services as a Board committee chair.

 Annual Retainer for Service as Director.
-Non-employee directors are paid an annual retainer for their service as our directors.
-In fiscal 2015, other than our Chairman of the Board, the non-employee directors were paid an annual retainer of \$75,000.
-Additionally, the Board approved a decrease in the annual retainer for our Chairman of the Board from \$210,000 to \$112,500 effective as of the fourth quarter of fiscal 2015.
+Non-employee directors are paid an annual retainer for their service as directors.
+In fiscal 2016, other than our Chairman of the Board, the non-employee directors were paid an annual retainer of \$75,000.
+The annual retainer for the Chairman of the Board for a full year of service is 1.5 times the amount of the other Board members annual retainer, or \$112,500.
+In fiscal 2016, the current Chairman of the Board, Mr. Caldwell, was paid a pro-rated annual retainer of \$98,283, to reflect his appointment as Chairman in May of 2016.
+Our former Chairman of the Board, Mr. Claflin, was paid a pro-rated annual retainer of \$89,217, to reflect his service as Chairman from January to May of 2016.